Neuroprosthesis stimulates new connections in the brain | Health City Berlin

 Moving a paralyzed hand with your thoughts – intelligent neuroprostheses can do that.
 In stroke patients, the orthoses help to create new connections between the brain and the paralyzed muscle, as researchers from Tübingen report.

-What is being researched at the Institute for Neuromodulation and Neurotechnology at the University Hospital in Tübingen sounds a bit like science fiction: about the mobility of one by one stroke To improve the paralyzed hand, brain impulses generated by an attempted or imagined movement are transmitted in a very short time to technological aids such as robotic orthoses, which allow the paralyzed hand to be opened.
+What is being researched at the Institute for Neuromodulation and Neurotechnology at the University Hospital in Tübingen sounds a bit like science fiction: regarding the mobility of one by one stroke To improve the paralyzed hand, brain impulses generated by an attempted or imagined movement are transmitted in a very short time to technological aids such as robotic orthoses, which allow the paralyzed hand to be opened.

 Neuroplastic reorganization of the brain